-- Ensure that adequate arrangements are in place to effectively implement and maintain the Environmental Management System.
+- adequate arrangements are in place to effectively implement and maintain the Environmental Management System.

-- Ensure that corrective action is taken to remedy any deficiencies that arise in the Environmental Management plan.
+- corrective action is taken to remedy any deficiencies that arise in the Environmental Management plan.

-- Ensure that the Environmental policy is up to date and ensure continued improvement.
+- the Environmental policy is up to date and ensure continued improvement.

-- Appoint or nominate a manager with specific responsibility for Environmental Management.
+- they appoint or nominate a manager with specific responsibility for Environmental Management.

 The person with the responsibility for Environmental management is responsible for providing advice to the company directors on current legislation and implementation of procedures to achieve compliance with any relevant environmental legislation.

-- Ensure that an Environmental Management System is established, implemented and maintained.
+- an Environmental Management System is established, implemented and maintained.

-- Identify any environmental legislative requirements that are applicable to the company’s activities or products.
+- environmental legislative requirements that are applicable to the company’s activities or products are identified.

-- Identify any additional company activities that are not governed by environmental legislation but may attribute to the company’s environmental impact in a negative manner.
+- any additional company activities that are not governed by environmental legislation but may attribute to the company’s environmental impact in a negative manner are identified.

-- Establish and maintain procedures to identify training requirements for all employees to ensure their awareness of the company’s environmental goals and the cooperation of all employees in working to achieve any environmental targets.
+- they establish and maintain procedures to identify training requirements for all employees to ensure their awareness of the company’s environmental goals and the cooperation of all employees in working to achieve any environmental targets.

-- Identify any areas within the operation of the company which can be improved to lessen our environmental impact.
+- they identify any areas within the operation of the company which can be improved to lessen our environmental impact.

 Line managers/supervisors are responsible for ensuring arrangements detailed in the Environmental Management System are conducted.
-Specifically, line managers and supervisors will:
+Specifically, line managers and supervisors will ensure that:

-- Ensure that any good practice procedures are conducted in line with the Environmental Management System and staff training.
+- any good practice procedures are conducted in line with the Environmental Management System and staff training.

-- Ensure that no member of staff conducts any activity in a manner that has a detrimental impact on the environment.
+- no member of staff conducts any activity in a manner that has a detrimental impact on the environment.

-- Report any breaches of the Environmental Management System to the person responsible for environmental management or the company directors.
+- they report any breaches of the Environmental Management System to the person responsible for environmental management or the company directors.

-- Report any activity that could be viewed as being harmful to the environment.
+- they report any activity that could be viewed as being harmful to the environment.

 Employees are responsible for ensuring that they conduct their working activities in a manner that is consistent with company training, does not present an environmental risk and that all company environmental guidelines are followed.
 In the event that an incident does occur then this should be reported without delay to their line manager/supervisor.